Ministry of Justice

 We also discovered fresh insights - for example abolishing legal aid had inadvertently promoted attending court without legal representation as the cheapest option for resolving child arrangement disputes; while mediation was perceived as costly (also no longer eligible for Legal Aid), time consuming, and with no guarantee of resolution.

 The wider team and stakeholders developed a deep understanding of the needs of separating parents and policy initiative.
 By understanding how parents are currently achieving their needs, we produced a coherent vision for a future service - joining together proposed and existing services to help separating parents make suitable, sustainable child arrangements.
+We also created an incremental strategy for how to realise this vision - prioritising touchpoints in which user needs were not being met along with areas of high risk, followed by areas with considerable room for improvement.

 The court application (“C100”) form was identified and prioritised to develop further, in which I led the design.
 The existing solution was a lengthy, complicated, paper-only form that was full of legal jargon.
 In order to attend court, applicants have to show evidence in their application that they have attempted mediation, which had come to be perceived as a hurdle in which the other parent wasn’t engaged in the process - contrary to the intent of the policy initiative.